rossyndicate/yojoa-rs-secchi/README.md

 The Landsat record was last acquired in March of 2023 by B. Steele using the code in the subdirectory 'landsat_c2'.

-Verbose methodology is provided in the Methods file in the parent folder.
+Verbose methodology is provided in the Methods file in this folder.
+The Method file is present as both a .Rmd and a .html file.
+Download the repository in order to view the .html in its full glory.

 # Overaching workflow